Deaf Lottery Review

 Claiming Your Deaf Lottery Prizes

-As already mentioned, first prize winners can choose how they’ll receive their reward.
+As already mentioned, first-prize winners can choose how they’ll receive their reward.

-The options are four – creating a dream home, get a car and some money in cash, get a motorhome and some cash or choose any combination of these + a cash amount for the remaining sum.
+The options are four – create a dream home, get a car and some money in cash, get a motorhome and some cash or choose any combination of these + a cash amount for the remaining sum.